 - Peak – don’t ever peak above 0db or higher.
 It creates audio distortions which are very difficult to edit.
 Until you get more experience try to peak at or below -3dB.
 Recording loudly is quite important for the podcast as your listeners often listen to episodes in noisy environments (while driving or doing house chores).

-When monitoring your audio levels coming from your preamp, on your recording/editing software (DAW) you should barely hit the yellow levels.
-You can’t be hitting red bars or else you will create disturbances which will be hard to eliminate in post-production.
+When monitoring your audio levels coming from your mic, on your recording/editing software (DAW) you should barely hit the yellow levels.
+You can’t be hitting red bars or else you will create disturbances that will be hard to eliminate in post-production.

 Adjust the volume of your microphone on your computer via the Sound control panel by testing the hardware.
 A microphone should never peak into the red during your test.
 The proper volume would be where it occasionally peaks to the yellow but never distorts.

 There is a quick way to find the right volume level for your microphone.
 I’m sure you heard someone set up a microphone and repeat over and over: “Testing 1,2.
 Testing 1,2.
 Check.
 Check.
 Check.”.

 This simple phrase allows you to quickly find the peak of your voice and the middle ground.

 - “Test-” and check” are your consonants and are the peaks of your volume

 - “-ing” is the volume of your voice moving from the highest peak (“Test-”) to the lowest valley (“-ing”).

 - Move from “-ing” to 1, 2” without a pause.
 Those are your vowel sounds and these will be the quietest sounds.